2023 Solar Incentives Guide for Silver Spring, PA - Tax Credits & Rebates

 EcoWatch's Silver Spring, PA Solar Incentives FAQs

-An excellent idea would be to talk to the company that installed your solar panels — or call a local Silver Spring solar installer — to clarify which incentives you may qualify for.
+An excellent idea would be to talk to someone from the company that installed your system — or speak to a local Silver Spring solar installer — to clarify which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How long until the federal solar tax credit ends?

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of wind and solar.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-Make sure that you discuss the details of your plan with your local Silver Spring solar installation expert, to make sure you know what you'll need and what types of incentives you might or might not qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+You should discuss your proposed plan with your local Silver Spring solar panel installer, so that you understand what you'll need and what types of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.